Wasim-Haj-Ali/dude_path/readme.md

 ## Challenges:
 ___

-+ `requirements.txt` was not reachable from the "/app/api/Dockerfile" and solved by adding a copy of the requirements.txt in the "/app/api/" folder, which is not a good solution at all.
-+ `"3307:3306"` when exposing the ports, I could not choose the default port on my host machine (Error message: *ERROR: for dude_path_database  Cannot start service dude_path_database: Ports are not available: exposing port TCP 0.0.0.0:3306 -> 0.0.0.0:0: listen tcp 0.0.0.0:3306: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.
++ `"3307:3306"`: when exposing the ports, I could not choose the default port on my host machine (Error message: *ERROR: for dude_path_database  Cannot start service dude_path_database: Ports are not available: exposing port TCP 0.0.0.0:3306 -> 0.0.0.0:0: listen tcp 0.0.0.0:3306: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.
 ERROR: Encountered errors while bringing up the project.*).
-+ `volumes: - ./app/api:/code` error message in "/errors/volumes_keyword.txt" this keyword should mount a host directory or a named volume as a data volume inside the container.
-This satisfies the task: *Database and your service should be reachable from the hostmachine*.
-The colon "`:`" is used to separate the source and destination paths.
++ `Connecting to mysql db failing`: error in "/errors/connecting_to_db.txt"